floriansalihovic/webglbootstrap/README.md

      */
     function setContext(gl) {
       console.info(setContext.name);

+      // Setting the color when the color buffer is cleared. gl.clearColor(0.0, 0.0, 0.0, 1.0);
+      // Clearing the color buffer.
+      gl.clear(gl.COLOR_BUFFER_BIT);
+      // If the viewport dimensions are not set, nothing will be displayed. gl.viewport(0, 0, gl.viewportWidth, gl.viewportHeight);
       // Set clear color to black, fully opaque. gl.clearColor(0.0, 0.0, 0.0, 1.0);
       // Enable depth testing.